-Starz's SG&A expenses remained flat and decreased by \$8 million or 6.8% for the three and six months ended June 30, 2012 as compared to the corresponding prior year periods.
-SG&A expenses for the three months ended June 30, 2012 as compared to the corresponding prior year period were impacted by an increase in advertising and marketing for our original content which was offset by a decrease in advertising and marketing for Starz Distribution.
-The decrease in SG&A expenses for the six months ended June 30, 2012 as compared to the corresponding prior year period was due primarily to a decrease in advertising and marketing for Starz Distribution.
-Advertising and marketing for Starz Channels was relatively flat for the six months ended June 30, 2012 as compared to the corresponding prior year period.
+Starz, LLC's SG&A expenses decreased by \$1 million or 1.8% and \$9 million or 5.2% for the three and nine months ended September 30, 2012, respectively, as compared to the corresponding prior year periods.
+The decrease in SG&A expenses for the three and nine month periods was due primarily to a decrease in advertising and marketing for Starz Distribution.
 Advertising and marketing for Starz Distribution was higher in 2011 primarily as a result of the home video release of "The King's Speech."
-We expect that advertising expenses related to original programming will increase in future periods as we continue to invest in original content.
+Advertising and marketing for Starz Channels was relatively flat for the three and nine months ended September 30, 2012 as compared to the corresponding prior year periods.
+However, we expect that advertising expenses related to original programming will increase in future periods as Starz, LLC continues to invest in original content.

-Starz's Adjusted OIBDA decreased \$10 million or 8.5% and \$14 million or 5.6% for the three and six months ended June 30, 2012, as compared to the corresponding prior year periods.
-Adjusted OIBDA decreased in 2012 due primarily to a decrease in Adjusted OIBDA for Starz Channels.
-Adjusted OIBDA for Starz Channels decreased in 2012 as increases in programming costs associated with our original content more than offset increases in revenue.
+Starz, LLC's Adjusted OIBDA increased \$1 million or 0.9% and decreased \$13 million or 3.7% for the three and nine months ended September 30, 2012, as compared to the corresponding prior year periods.
+The primary reason for the decrease in Adjusted OIBDA during the nine month period was an increase in the number of exhibitions and an increase in programming amortization resulting from increased production costs associated with its 2012 original series.

 ANLBC.
-The three and six months ended June 30, 2012 showed improved results in all aspects as compared to the corresponding prior year periods.
-During the three months ended June 30, 2012 the Braves had slightly higher revenue due to greater attendance and a slightly higher price per ticket.
+The three and nine months ended September 30, 2012 showed improved results in all aspects as compared to the corresponding prior year periods.
+During the three months ended September 30, 2012 the Braves had slightly higher revenue due to greater attendance and a slightly higher price per ticket.
 Revenue contributed to the increase in Adjusted OIBDA as compared to the corresponding prior year periods as well as an overall decrease in player compensation.
 Player compensation is down due to the movement of certain players in the off season and those costs being recognized in the fourth quarter of 2011.
 Additionally, there was a reduction in amortization which resulted in an incremental improvement to ANLBC's operating loss, as compared to the prior year periods, due to certain intangible assets becoming fully amortized throughout 2011.